 When you first file a claim, there will be a delay in receiving benefits.
 Workers who miss 14 days of work may be eligible to recover wages from the first seven lost days as well.
 If you have any questions about coverage, your employer or the insurer should be able to address them.
 If you are permanently or partially disabled, in some cases, the insurance company may offer a settlement after 12 months or may offer it sooner.
 In many cases, the settlement will be reduced by the amount of cash benefits you have already collected.

 When a worker loses their life on the job, their spouse and dependent children may be entitled to collect weekly benefits as well as funeral and burial expenses.
-In these instances, it is generally a good idea to work with a workers compensation attorney to ensure their rights are protected.
+In these instances, it is generally a good idea to work with a workers compensation lawyer to ensure their rights are protected.

 Workers compensation requirements and eligibility can be very confusing.
 If you have been injured on the job, report the accident to your employer immediately and seek medical attention.
-Your employer should notify the insurance company as well as make other appropriate notifications of a workplace accident.
+Your employer should notify the New York State workers compensation insurance company as well as make other appropriate notifications of a workplace accident.
 If your legitimate workers compensation claim is denied by your employer or by their insurance company, you have the right to file an appeal for benefits.
 Should you find you need to file an appeal, it is best to work with a workers compensation lawyer who understands the laws in New York and understands the eligibility and reporting requirements for workplace injuries.